1. Introduction

 What will you need to do?
 Check the functionality of extensions you have written yourself and those from third-party providers.
 Since the new APIs can be used parallel to the old ones during Checkmk 2.3.0 and changes to the existing APIs could be small, most extensions will continue to be usable without modifications.
 If changes are necessary, we recommend migrating to the new APIs, which will be available from Checkmk 2.4.0 and completely replace the old APIs.

-With Checkmk 2.3.0b6, the check APIs for versions up to 1.6.0 that were already marked as deprecated in 2.0.0 finally have been removed (Werk #16689).
-Checks that were created using these programming interfaces will be deactivated during the update.
-Before updating, check whether such checks are present and port them to one of the two new API versions — preferably, of course, the well-specified ones available from 2.3.0.
+With Checkmk 2.3.0b6, the Check API for versions up to 1.6.0 that was already marked as deprecated in 2.0.0 finally has been removed (Werk #16689).
+Checks that were created using this programming interface will be deactivated during the update.
+Before updating, check whether such checks are present and port them to one of the two new API versions — preferably, of course, the well-specified ones available from 2.3.0. |

 2.16.
 Deprecations in the REST API